 When you open Technotification’s home page, you type the domain name which is technotification.com.
 Every time you use a domain name, you use the Internet’s DNS servers to translate the human-readable domain name into the machine-readable IP address.
 The domain names are provided by ICANN (Internet Corporation for Assigned Names and Numbers).
 ICANN is responsible for assigning numerical Internet addresses to websites and computers and translating them into the normal web addresses that people type into their browsers.

-Now just think about it If someone were to gain access control of ICANN’s database that person would control the Internet or delete every domain name.
-For instance, the person could send people to fake bank websites instead of real bank websites or whatever he want to do, he can do.
+Now just think about it.
+If someone were to gain access control of ICANN’s database that person would control the Internet or delete every domain name.
+For instance, the person could send people to fake bank websites instead of real bank websites, or whatever they want to do, he can do.

 The Internet Kill Switch

-An Internet kill switch is the cyber crime and countermeasures concept of activating a single button mechanism to shut down all Internet traffic.
-The concept behind such kill switch is to create a single point of control for particular authority in order to ‘shut down the internet to protect it’ from unspecified assailants.
-However, this is not acceptable for anyone to have an Internet Kill Switch in the hand of government.
-It is believed that there are many countries having Internet kill switch which can shut down the entire internet in a country.
+An Internet kill switch is the cybercrime and countermeasures concept of activating a single-button mechanism to shut down all Internet traffic.
+The concept behind such a kill switch is to create a single point of control for a particular authority in order to ‘shut down the internet to protect it’ from unspecified assailants.
+However, this is not acceptable for anyone to have an Internet Kill Switch in the hand of the government.
+It is believed that there are many countries having an Internet kill switch that can shut down the entire internet in a country.

-We have seen such cases in countries like Pakistan, Iraq, North Korea, Republic of Congo, China, and Egypt etc. Even U.S. government tried to build their own Internet Kill Switch which many organisation claims already exists.
-According to Electronic Privacy Information Center (EPIC):
+We have seen such cases in countries like Pakistan, Iraq, North Korea, the Republic of Congo, China, Egypt, etc. Even the U.S. government tried to build its own Internet Kill Switch which many organization claims already exists.
+According to the Electronic Privacy Information Center (EPIC):